-We might be two years away from the release of Star Wars Episode VIII, but as The Force Awakens taught us, that time can fly past very quickly.
+We might be a few excruciating months away from the release of Star Wars Episode VIII: The Last Jedi, but as The Force Awakens taught us, that time can fly past very quickly.

 So, what do we expect to see from Episode VIII?
 If you haven't yet seen The Force Awakens, a) what is wrong with you? and b) spoilers will lie ahead.
 Big ones.
 We're talking massive, planet-destroying spoilers.
 Got it?
 Good.

 Star Wars: Episode VIII The Last Jedi will hit cinemas on December 15 2017, after being pushed back from its initial release date of May 26 the same year.
 It means waiting an extra seven months, but we did think that the original timeframe was a bit ambitious for a film of this scale.

 The title is obviously a cryptic one.
 The Last Jedi could mean any number of things but chances are good that it's a reference to Luke's new padawan, Rey.

 Considering that both Luke and Leia are Jedi, there are obviously more than one of the galactic space wizards left in the galaxy but Rey, as we know from Episode VII The Force Awakens, might be the last person to carry the title Jedi.

 Scary as it might seem, it could also be a reference to the possible deaths of Luke and Leia in the franchise, making the title very literal.